Tools

 Approval

-Use approval when a tool should require human confirmation before it runs.
+Use approval when a tool needs human confirmation before it runs.

 approval: {